csduarte/FunPy/README.md

 ## Submission Guidelines
 1. Users' work should be in a folder named after that user.
 Ex: /csduarte/ex1/1.py
 2. **All** exercises should be submitted, including the study drills at the end of each exercise
+3. Each exercise should have an individual folder
-3. If some drills seem stupid, do them anyway.
+4. If some drills seem stupid, do them anyway.
 Make an empty file with a comment, if needed.
-4. Study Drills should be saved as a **separate** file, even if it creates duplicate code Ex: /csduarte/ex1/sd2.py
+5. Study Drills should be saved as a **separate** file, even if it creates duplicate code Ex: /csduarte/ex1/sd2.py
-5. All deadlines are listed in the google calendar.
+6. All deadlines are listed in the google calendar.
 You can work ahead, but you can't work behind.
-6. Work should be submitted in the form of pull request.
+7. Work should be submitted in the form of pull request.
-7. Reviews of pull request will suggest programatic/style changes that must be fixed the following day.
+8. Reviews of pull request will suggest programatic/style changes that must be fixed the following day.

 ## Calendar
 [Google Calendar](https://calendar.google.com/calendar/ical/7qkqf2eif4nlhg0gldffh0oqlk%40group.calendar.google.com/private-e97a37a283b536614596f5613aef89b0/basic.ics)